 The Capistrano Formation at San Clemente State Beach, Orange County, California was deposited in a medial submarine fan setting and is dominated by traction and grain-flow deposits with common turbidites.
 The outcrops enable the observation of erosive channel flanks, the vertical stacking of side channel bar-elements, and lateral shifting of channel bar complexes with well-developed mudstone drapes separating bar complex units with erosion surfaces below the mud drape.
 There are two main outcrop locations; the southern location south and north of the San Clemente State Beach parking lot, and the second outcrop approximately two kilometers to the north, near the San Clemente Pier.
 The two outcrops are separated by a Capistrano Formation slope mudstone mound.
 The two outcrop locations may be part of a single channel meander bend.
 Both outcrop sections have ten channel elements.
 The northern section was deposited from north to south and the southern section from south to north.
 The San Clemente State Beach units enable observation small scale elements associated with depositional sequences and vertical and lateral flow barriers; as well as larger scale features associated with channel shifting and overall channel complex geometry.

-Field trip #2 will depart at 8 AM from in front of the Walter Pyramid.
+Field trip #2 departs at 8 AM from in front of the Walter Pyramid.
 Please arrive in time to sign waivers and receive guidebook and lunch.
+Bring a backpack to carry lunch, camera, hat, light jacket and other gear.

 Come Join Us in Long Beach